harleigh93/INCLUDE-VRSpaceport/README.md

 # INCLUDE-VRSpaceport
 Public Executable of the **INCLUDE VR Spaceport Project** free for download.
-The executable will be uploaded to this repository **during the evening of April 28th, 2021.**
 ![HUB_Screenshot01](https://user-images.githubusercontent.com/43096972/115787657-2bc2d280-a388-11eb-9a2b-4c046cbba953.png)
 *Screenshot within Unreal Engine 4 of the Spaceport HUB, modeled and dressed by Elizabeth Berhow.*